orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2019.2.1.md

 __Friday, February 28, 2020__

 Today we released Orbeon Forms 2019.2.1 PE.
-This update contains bug-fixes and is recommended for all users of:
+This maintenance release contains bug-fixes and is recommended for all users of:

 - [Orbeon Forms 2019.2 PE](orbeon-forms-2019.2.md)